AK-aysenur/theoffice/README.md

-School project - The Office
+Inspired by one of my favorite tv-series The Office US Interactive with JS